-The Office of Utilities Regulation (OUR), being a self-financing public body must prepare a Corporate Plan inclusive of a budget that reflects the required funding of the organization, annually.
+The Office of Utilities Regulation (OUR), being a self-financing public body must prepare a Corporate Plan inclusive of a budget that reflects the required funding of the organization, annually to carry out its regulatory functions.

-Individual budgets are submitted by the Department Heads in support of the work to be done by their departments as shown in the Corporate Plan.
+Individual budgets are submitted by OUR's Department Heads in support of the work to be done by their departments as shown in the Corporate Plan.
 These budgets are reviewed, and, in some cases, significant adjustments are made to reflect the financial constraints and realities that face the regulated entities and ultimately the Jamaican consumers.